ls1intum/LEARN-Hub/docs/server/server-cicd.md

 ### Code Quality
 - `make format` - Format with Black (120 character lines)
-- `make lint` - Check with Ruff
-- `make lint-fix` - Auto-fix linting issues
+- `make lint-fix` - Check and auto-fix linting issues with Ruff

 ### Testing
 - `make test` - All tests with coverage